neilsambhu/carla-race/timeline/README.md

 ```
 5/31/2024 6:58 PM: Crash in turn.
 Try 40 km/h speed straight.
 5/31/2024 7:01 PM: Crash in turn.
 Try unitChangeSteer 0.2.
+5/31/2024 7:09 PM: 177 seconds on 1 of 3 laps.
+Try locationPrediction
+1 second in the future.
+5/31/2024 10:46 PM: 102 seconds on 15 of 36 laps.
+Try 2 seconds in the future.
+5/31/2024 10:54 PM: prevent car from making a u-turn.
+Temporary solution: respawn vehicle at each lap.
+Vehicle will not
+have full speed at start of next lap.
+Try 0.5 seconds in the future.